Yannis Philippakis: Yannis & The Yaw

-In April 2024, Philippakis announced a band named Yannis & The Yaw and his upcoming EP with the late Nigerian musician Tony Allen titled Lagos Paris London, to be released on 30 August via Transgressive.
-The first song from the upcoming five-track EP, "Walk Through Fire", was released on 14 April 2024.

-It is a project that Philippakis will return to in the future 'with inspiring musicians from across the globe'.
+In April 2024, Philippakis announced a new project named Yannis & The Yaw; simultaneously announcing its debut EP with the late Nigerian musician Tony Allen titled Lagos Paris London.
+It was released on 30 August 2024 via Transgressive Records.
+The first song from the five-track EP, "Walk Through Fire", was released on 14 April 2024.
+It is a project to which Philippakis plans to return in the future, "with inspiring musicians from across the globe".

 Other musical projects

 In a BBC 6 hub session interview, Philippakis expressed his desire to write a 'ballet with beats'.

 In 2010, Philippakis appeared and was interviewed in the documentary Anyone Can Play Guitar.

 Philippakis produced the track "Wolf" on Trophy Wife's 2011 EP Bruxism.

 In January 2018, Philippakis began a monthly club night in south London called MILK.
 Special guests are kept secret until the night of the performance, making each night different.
 Every night at MILK is recorded and made available in limited numbers on vinyl for purchase at the following month's event.
 Philippakis said, "I want to make a club night that me & my friends would want to go to.
 Where the night acts like a sort of dream collider of different musicians in the hope of the surprising, the life affirming & the downright dirty."

 In 2020, Grammy-nominated producer duo, CamelPhat, released "Hypercolour" featuring Philippakis.
 The Liverpool duo had stated they were "longtime fans of Foals" and "have always been on [their] list to collaborate with" in an interview with Forbes.

 A month after the initial release of "Hypercolour", CamelPhat released the official visualizer on their YouTube channel.
 The video itself is directed by Philippakis alongside Kit Moneith and features Philippakis himself against a backdrop of colourful psychedelic imagery and kaleidoscopic scenes.